 As each bubble formed, instead of quickly chasing after the perfectly formed spheres as they usually do, my daughters barely moved their feet.
 Each bubble seemed to float down like a light feather with no wind to carry it, dropping down onto, and into, the garden one by one without popping.
 They settled onto the dirt with spheres fully in-tact and onto leaves and flower petals creating new forms upon contact.
 Some even landed on Hazel’s hair.

 It felt magical as we stood in our newly created bubble garden.
 As the girls continued to play, I found myself completely mesmerized.
 Never had I experienced bubbles keeping their form this long or becoming one with the surface they happened to land on.
-I squatted down to make closer observations, noticing the thin soap film move in ways that looked like Jupiter’s atmosphere, the light deflections and patterns created with each internal movement, and change of my vantage point.
+I squatted down to make closer observations, noticing the thin soap film move in ways that looked like Jupiter’s atmosphere, the light deflections and patterns created with each internal movement and change in my vantage point.
 I’ll say it again — I was mesmerized.

 Back at home I did some basic online research to learn specifics about what I had seen in our bubble garden.
 Results ranged from the three vital components (soap, water, air) working together in varying quantities and qualities to a documentary, The Science of Bubbles.